- Why Should You Grind Your Own Coffee?

 A fine grind is best for espresso to give you the strong kick you’re looking for.
 It should have a texture that is slightly finer than table salt.
 Fine grinds are required to allow water to pass through at the optimal speed.

 Well, time to put the instant coffee and pre-ground beans away, those days are gone!
-To improve your coffee experience the obvious answer is to grind your beans fresh before each cup.
-Make the most of the flavors they have to offer.
+To improve your coffee experience the obvious answer is to grind your beans fresh before each cup to make the most of the flavors they have to offer.

 Remember to use a conical burr grinder for best results and a consistent grind.
 If you want to save yourself some time an automatic burr grinder is a better option.